Mustacae was a Roman dessert served at the end of rich meals.

 The small, individual, unleavened mustacae cakes were thought to help digestion.

-The cakes were made from anise, bay leaves, cheese, cumin, grape must, lard and wheat flour.
+The cakes were made from anise, bay leaves, cheese, cumin, lard, and wheat flour, wetted with grape must.
 The cheese was probably a fresh, cream-type cheese.

 Grape must is very sweet and is still used in Italian and Greek cooking.

 “Must cakes to be made thus: two gallons of bread-wheat flour to be moistened with must; add to this anise, cumin, 2 lb. lard, 1 lb. cheese, and grate in the bark of a bay twig; when you have shaped them, put bay leaves under them while you cook them.” — Cato the Censor, De Agricultura, 121.